Sedation Dentistry & Anesthesia

 In addition to reducing patient discomfort, dental sedation also helps improve the overall success rate of dental procedures.
 Because sedated patients are more relaxed and cooperative in the dental chair, dentists can often complete procedures more quickly and with fewer complications.

-Sedation dentistry is used to keep patients calm and relaxed during dental surgical procedures.
-It can be administered in the form of oral medication, nitrous oxide gas, or medication administered through an IV.
+Sedation dentistry keeps patients calm and relaxed during dental procedures.
+Minimal sedation can be administered in the form of oral sedatives (pills), nitrous oxide gas for those with a fear of needles, or deeper sedation through IV.

 - Oral sedation (also known as conscious sedation) uses oral medication to sedate patients.
 The most common oral sedation medication is triazolam, also known as Halcion.
 Zaleplon and lorazepam are also used.
 This medication is classified as a Benzodiazepine, which are drugs that act on the central nervous system to produce a calming effect.
 Benzodiazepines work by binding to receptors in the brain that are responsible for controlling anxiety.
 When triazolam binds to these receptors, it causes a sedative effect that can help patients feel more relaxed during dental procedures.

-- Nitrous oxide gas.
-A colorless, non-flammable gas that produces mild sedative effects.
+- Nitrous oxide gas is a colorless, non-flammable gas that produces mild sedative effects.
 During treatment, a small mask is placed over the patient’s nose, and they breathe in nitrous oxide mixed with oxygen.
 With this method, dentists can control the level of sedation throughout the procedure.

 - IV Sedation provides deep sedation and is commonly used for more complex, invasive procedures.
 It is administered through a small tube inserted into the forearm.
 This also means that the dentist or oral surgeon can easily adjust the amount of sedative given to each individual patient, which reduces the risk of complications and adverse reactions.
 This method is often used for pediatric patients who need extensive dental work.